Korepi/Korepi-FAQ/README.md

 - Enter to this [website](https://keyauth.cc/panel/Strigger/Korepi).
 But you only have one chance! **(Sponsor can reset it three times a week!)**

 <a href="#"><img width="913" height="673" src="https://media.discordapp.net/attachments/1105689707058307142/1147112629798703165/image.png"></a>

+## 14 - I can't join discord, why?

+- Due to many bad people try to join with a bunch of alts then get Fans role and sell it.
+We have to close it for that reason.
+- When?
+Probably randomly time in future, so don't expect that we open earlier.

 ---

 ## ⚠ Disclaimer